Fiske Kimball: Biography

 Kimball was born in Newton, Massachusetts on December 8, 1888.

 He was educated at Harvard University, where he took both his bachelor's and master's degrees in architecture.
 Kimball was awarded a Sheldon Fellowship for travel to Europe in 1911 and passed his assistantship in the library to his sister Theodora Kimball Hubbard during his absence.
 This opportunity propelled his sister's career as the first Landscape Architecture Librarian at Harvard University.
 He then taught at the University of Illinois and the University of Michigan, receiving a Ph.D. from the latter institution in 1915.

 In 1919, Kimball was appointed to head the newly formed department of art and architecture at the University of Virginia.
 While at the University of Virginia, he served as the supervising architect for Memorial Gymnasium (built in 1924), and the McIntire Amphitheatre on grounds at the university.
 He also designed the campus of Woodberry Forest School.

 In 1923, Kimball left the University of Virginia to establish the Institute of Fine Arts at New York University.
 In 1925, he was appointed director of the Philadelphia Museum of Art, where he served until his retirement in January 1955.
-During his first year in Philadelphia, he lived in and restored the Mount Pleasant mansion.
+During his first year in Philadelphia, he lived in and restored the Lemon Hill mansion.
 Kimball was a consultant on numerous other restoration projects, including Monticello, Gunston Hall, Stratford Hall, and Colonial Williamsburg.
 He was elected to the American Philosophical Society in 1943.

 Kimball continued to work on projects in Virginia.
 Kimball designed his own home, Shack Mountain, in Albemarle County, Virginia, not far from Monticello.
 Kimball used Jefferson's architectural principles as the basis of his design of Shack Mountain, short for Shackelford Mountain, the surname of a branch of Jefferson's descendants.
 Built in 1935–1936, Shack Mountain is a Jefferson-style pavilion, like Monticello, that is considered Kimball's masterpiece.
 Shack Mountain was designated a National Historic Landmark in 1992.

 Fiske Kimball died in Munich, Germany, on August 14, 1955.
 He and his wife are buried at Monticello Memorial Gardens on Monticello Mountain, about a mile from Monticello.
 He is commemorated by the Fiske Kimball Fine Arts Library at the University of Virginia.